willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 1. Some lighting conditions can affect tracking.
 Make sure that you are not exposed to direct sunlight and that you don't have a lot of point light sources visible to your HMD (for example, strings of lights like a christmas tree).
 2. Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices).
 These symptoms are generally caused by failures to communicate between the controller and the host PC, and indicate poor Bluetooth link quality.

-### The Mixed Reality Portal is working, but my motion controllers do not appear

-Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
-These symptoms are generally caused by poor Bluetooth link quality.

 ### Motion Controller LEDs are not lit, but buttons and thumbstick still work in Mixed Reality Portal

 The Motion Controller calibration cache may be corrupt.
 To delete the cache, run the following command in an Administrator Command Prompt: